 Watch the video on this page to hear the noise that this power steering pump makes.
-PS reservoir has low power steering fluid level.
+PS reservoir has a low power steering fluid level.

 If your power steering fluid is low, getting rid of the annoying loud noise is as easy as adding more power steering fluid.
 Top up the power steering fluid in less than 5 minutes.

 Low power steering fluid could be caused by small seepage over the year or by a large power steering leak that needs to be addressed if you have to add power steering fluid every month.

 To add power steering fluid, remove the power steering cap and notice the dipstick on the bottom part of the cap.
 You could measure the ps fluid level with the engine cold or hot.
 There are high and low marks for both conditions.

 Make sure to use the recommended power steering fluid for Mercedes-Benz.
 You can save on the cost of the power steering fluid by buying it online.
-See recommendations below or check your owners manual.
+See the recommendations below or check your owner’s manual.